zetazee/python/manipulation.md

 ---

-2. **write a program that will print the complement of this sequence.**
+**TWO: write a program that will print the complement of this sequence.**

 `dna2_seq = 'ACTGATCGATTACGTATAGTATTTGCTATCATACATATATATCGATGCGTTCAT'`